Important Notices for this Waterbody

 Smallmouth Bass

-The most sought after sportfish in the North Fork Shenandoah River is the smallmouth bass.
+The most sought-after sportfish in the North Fork Shenandoah River is the smallmouth bass.
 Densities of smallmouth are high and anglers can experience catch rates that average 1.2 bass per hour.
 Fisheries biologists consider a catch rate greater than one fish per hour to be very good.
 Experienced anglers can experience catches of 50+ smallmouth in a day of fishing.
 Remember, fishing success can vary depending upon environmental conditions.
 The natural mortality rate of smallmouth in the North Fork is high and harvest by anglers is low, based on research conducted by biologists.
 Therefore, the smallmouth bass population is mostly influenced by environmental conditions (flood/drought).
 Years where there is a very successful spawn produces a strong “year-class” of bass.
-These strong year-classes are what makes the fishing favorable.
+These strong year-classes are what makes fishing favorable.
 When one or two strong year-classes of bass are reaching the sizes that anglers prefer, fishing can be considered excellent.
 However, when weak year-classes are produced by environmental variables, fishing success can be poor.
-Currently, there are several strong year-classes of bass recruiting into the fishery of the North Fork.
-There should be good numbers of quality-size smallmouth bass available to anglers in 2002-2003.
+Recently, inconsistent spawning success has produced a reduction in overall numbers.
+Biologists and hatchery staff are attempting to boost the population by stocking fingerling smallmouth bass.
+With good survival anglers should see an increase in catchable sized bass in the next few years.
 Anglers will find smallmouth throughout all habitats on the river.
 One of the most productive areas to find smallmouth is directly below riffle areas or bedrock ledges.
 The area of the North Fork between Edinburg and Strasburg contains many bedrock ledges.
 Various types of artificial lures and live baits can be effective for catching smallmouth on the North Fork.
 Anglers should not limit their smallmouth fishing to just the warmer months.
 Smallmouth are active throughout the year and some of the largest bass are caught during the colder months.

 Largemouth Bass

 Largemouth bass are limited to relatively few areas of the North Fork where deep pools with slower currents exist.
 The North Fork has a low percentage of pool habitat compared to the South Fork Shenandoah.
-However, anglers can encounter some good largemouth fishing in the pools of the North Fork.
+However, anglers can encounter some good largemouth fishing within the natural or dammed pools of the North Fork.
 Most any offering of artificial or natural bait should entice a hungry largemouth.

 Sunfish